Chapter 1 Week 1

 • In Data sets tick Include crime data.

 This will take you to a download page, where you have to click the Download now button.
 This will open a dialogue to save a ‘.zip’ file.
 Navigate to the working directory folder you created before and save it there.
-Unzip the file, by either double clicking it, or by using right click, and then click on “extract”.
-Then open the file in excel (by double clicking it).
-If you’re stuck here is a guide how to:
+Navigate to the folder again and unzip the file by either double-clicking it or by using right-clicking, and then click on “extract”.
+Then, open the file in Excel (by double-clicking it).
+If you’re stuck, here is a guide on how to do it:

-You should be looking at one month worth of crime data from the Metropolitan Police Service.
+You should be looking at one month’s worth of crime data from the Metropolitan Police Service.
 Isn’t that exciting?
-Real data, at your fingertips!
+Real data at your fingertips!

 1.10 Code books

 To understand what the variables (columns) in our data mean, we usually look for resources that can tell us about this.
-A reference guide that tells you what the variables mean is usually called a code book.
+A reference guide that tells you what the variables mean is usually called a code book, which is essential for both quantitative and qualitative datasets.

-Creating data is a gift that keeps on giving, not just for yourself, but for others as well.
-Data collected by researchers is often shared and made available for others to use as well, so that they can explore their own research questions.
-For example, the UK Data Service is a large repository of data where you can sign up, and access secondary data to analyse.
+Creating data is a gift that keeps on giving, not just for yourself but for others as well.
+Data collected by researchers is often shared and made available for others to use as well so that they can explore their own research questions.
+For example, the UK Data Service is a large repository of data where you can sign up and access secondary data to analyse (both quantitative and qualitative).
 You may have heard of the Crime Survey for England and Wales or the Smoking, Drinking and Drug Use among Young People Survey.
 The data collected by these surveys are online.
-Many many variables collected about individuals, neighbourhoods, and other units of analysis (to be returned to later) are available to us.
+Many variables collected about individuals, neighbourhoods, and other units of analysis (to be returned to later) are available to us.
 Isn’t that really cool!?
 If you want to know what thousands of people replied to the question asking them what the most important issue was to them when they voted in an election, you can find out just by downloading the correct dataset!

-For example, in England and Wales we have a national victimisation survey, the Crime Survey for England and Wales (CSEW), which asks people about their experiences with victimisation, their worry about crime, their trust in the police, and other criminal justice related topics.
+For example, in England and Wales, we have a national victimisation survey, the Crime Survey for England and Wales (CSEW), which asks people about their experiences with victimisation, their worry about crime, their trust in the police, and other criminal justice-related topics.
 We will be using this dataset later in the course.
-In order for you to be able to make sense of these data when you download it, they come with some information, including the codebook.
+For you to be able to make sense of these data when you download it, they come with some information, including the codebook.

 For example following this link you can find the user guidance for the 2013-14 wave, specifically the teaching data set (unrestricted access): http://doc.ukdataservice.ac.uk/doc/8011/mrdoc/pdf/8011_user_guide_csew_2013-14_teaching_dataset.pdf

-If you go down to page 6, you will see a list of variables in the CSEW 2013-2014 in a table, which has the variable name, and then its description.
-Even further down from page 7, you will see the ‘Codebook’ that tells you a bit more information about each variable.
-You see there is quite a bit of information provided, including the variable name, the question that was asked, a label (which is a bit of a description about the variable), and the possible values which the variable can take.
+If you go down to page 6, you will see a list of variables in the CSEW 2013-2014 in a table, which has the variable name and then its description.
+Further down from page 7, you will see the ‘Codebook’ that tells you more information about each variable.
+You see, there is quite a bit of information provided, including the variable name, the question that was asked, a label (which is a short description of the variable), and the possible values the variable can take.

-If we were to share our tweet data, we would have to create something similar to this for that as well.
-Something like this perhaps:
+If we were to share our tweet dataset, we would have to create something similar to this for that as well.
+Something like this, perhaps:

 Variable Description